dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

-Return type is a JSON Object.

 ## barcodeReaderSetProperties
 Set one or more properties.
 Please make sure to supply the right type of value.
+If a property can not be set due to an invalid `name` or invalid `value` an exception is thrown.

 All supported properties are listed [here](#properties).
-If a property can not be set due to an invalid `name` or invalid `value` an exception is thrown.

 For String-Properties use:
 ```json